House to help arrest inflation

 According to Romualdez, “the intervention measures taken by the government under the leadership of President Marcos Jr. are now yielding positive results.”

-This includes Marcos’ decision to drastically cut the rice import tariff from 35 percent to just 15 percent, and the direct sale of rice to the public through Kadiwa stores.
+These include Marcos’ decision to drastically cut the rice import tariff from 35 percent to 15 percent and to sell rice directly to the public through Kadiwa stores.

 “These twin steps have significantly reduced the retail price of rice, from above P50-P60 per kilo to P40-P42 per kilo, or by at least 20 percent,” the House chief stated.